 How can this help me?

-Group Hospital Indemnity Insurance pays you cash benefits directly (unless otherwise assigned) to help with the costs associated with a covered hospital stay.
+This plan pays a daily benefit if you have a covered stay in a hospital.
+The benefit amount is determined based on the number of days you stay.
+This coverage is a limited benefit plan.
 It is not health insurance and does not satisfy the requirement of minimum essential coverage under the Affordable Care Act.

-Below are a few examples of how your Hospital Indemnity Insurance benefit could be used (coverage amounts may vary):
+Below are a few examples of how your insurance benefit could be used (coverage amounts may vary):

 When can I enroll?